What is MTTR? And why should you care?

 Time Indicator

-Mean time to resolution (MTTR) measures the average duration to restore regular operation for an application, service, or infrastructure component.
+What’s the meaning of MTTR?
+Mean Time to Resolution.
+MTTR is defined as the measure of the average duration to restore regular operation for an application, service, or infrastructure component.
 It’s a key performance indicator for incident management (KPI).
-To tie MTTR directly to customer satisfaction, you need to understand how it affects service and application reliability and availability.
+To connect MTTR to customer satisfaction, you must know how it impacts service and application reliability and availability.
 From there, you can make informed decisions, operate efficiently, and provide a seamless customer experience.

 MTTR measures how quickly a system recovers after an issue.
 The goal is to minimize downtime and get things back to normal as soon as possible.
 Several components contribute to the total resolution time: